ddnexus/fm/try-fm/README.md

 ### 3. How can I remember all that shortcuts?

 Quickly toggle the FM Menu ON/OFF with `ctrl-space` in order to peek the shortcut that you need.
 You can also filter the list by typing some letter if that helps.
-Then you can select the menu (arrows keys or mouse) or press its shortcut from the Menu Panel itself or go back to the FM Panel and press it from there.
+Then you can select the menu (with arrows keys or mouse) or press its shortcut right from the Menu Panel itself or go back to the FM Panel and press it from there.
 When you will remember everything it will be super fast.